Skip to Main Content

 South African Regulatory Expertise

-Production managers fluent in NFVF and dtic incentive requirements, SANParks filming permits, SACAA drone regulations (ROC certification), and South African visa processes including corporate visa structures.
+Production managers fluent in NFVF and dtic incentive needs, SANParks filming permits, SACAA drone rules (ROC certification), and South African visa processes including corporate visa structures.

 02.